Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/buffer_based_aie_kernel.md

 ![graph](./images/pic1.png)

 It is seen that every `sp` output has been assigned a unique packet ID.
 Also, every `mg` input has been assigned a unique ID.
 The packet IDs can vary on different implementations.
-The AI Engine compiler generates a JSON file that contains all the packet ID infomation `Work/reports/packet_switching_report.json`.
+The AI Engine compiler generates a JSON file that contains all the packet ID information `Work/reports/packet_switching_report.json`.
 It also generates header files that define unique macro variables for the packet IDs.
 These files are `Work/temp/packet_ids_c.h` and `Work/temp/packet_ids_v.h`, which can be directly included in the C or Verilog source code.

 For example, in this test case, the `Work/temp/packet_ids_c.h` file is as follows.